williamouyang/okta.github.io/docs/api/rest/tokens.md

 ### DELETE /tokens

-Revoke the token that is being used to authenticate to the endpoint.
+Revokes the token that is being used to authenticate to the API.

 #### Request